Force over Distance: Chapter 22

 “About an hour ago?
 You built an interface and we talked?”

 Rush’s brows furrowed.
-“Are you sure you’re all right?”
+“Are y’sure you’re all right?”

-“This day just keeps getting better.”
-Young ran his left hand over his injured arm.
-“Look, you need to try and stop Destiny from transmitting that signal.”
+“This day just keeps getting better,” Young muttered.
+He braced his injured arm with his good arm, and tired again.
+“You need stop Destiny from transmitting that signal.”

-“We’ll need to be quick,” Rush said, avoiding Young’s question.
-“It’s possible we can kill them all before reinforcements arrive.
-Worst case scenario, we jump to FTL.
-I’d rather eliminate them first.
-The nature of their collective consciousness may make it possible for them to roughly track our FTL trajectory if any of them are alive when we jump.”
+“What is possible,” Rush said, ignoring Young’s question, “is eliminating our ‘guests’ before reinforcements arrive.
+Worst case, we jump to FTL before we’ve done so, but I’d rather eliminate them first.
+The nature of their collective consciousness may allow for a qualitative track of our FTL trajectory if any of them are alive when we jump.”

+Young turned to Chloe and Eli.
 “Have you two been able to modify the lifesigns detector yet?”
-Young asked Chloe and Eli, who were sitting at the forward monitors, ostensibly working but, in actuality, focusing on every word of the conversation between himself and Rush.
+The pair of them were sitting at the forward monitors, pretending to work while they focused on every word of the conversation between himself and Rush.

 “Nope.
 I’m not magical, okay?”
 Eli snapped.
 “Chloe?
 Are you magical?
 No. You’re not.
 We can’t just modify sensors to detect some unknown interference pattern that’s broadcasting somewhere on the electromagnetic spectrum.”

-Young caught a hint of a smile in Rush’s expression as he snapped, “Eli.”
+“Eli,” Rush said, and Young caught the hint of a smile in his expression.

 “Don’t panic.”